Beliavsky/Fortran-code-on-GitHub/README.md

 [SDF_FORTRAN](https://github.com/Warwick-Plasma/SDF_FORTRAN): library for accessing files in the SDF (self-descibing file) format, by Keith Bennett et al.

+[Self-Baked-Fortran-NetCDF-Library](https://github.com/han190/Self-Baked-Fortran-NetCDF-Library): light-weight NetCDF C Library wrapper and an intermediate interface, by Han Tang.
+The major difference between this library and most of the other implementations (for example nc4fortran) is that this library is built on top of NetCDF C library directly.

 [serialbox](https://github.com/GridTools/serialbox): data serialization library and tools for C/C++ and Fortran, from GridTools

 [stl-fortran](https://github.com/jacobwilliams/stl-fortran): Fortran STL (stereolithography) File I/O, by Jacob Williams